francopetruu/TestCafeChallenge/README.md

 ## Instalation and Test Execution

-In order to execute the test, the firsTest.js and secondTest.js inside of tests/Session1 folder, correspond to the excercise 1 and 2 respectively.
-Into the file package.json, we have to change the value of the key _"testDemo"_ with the name of the test that we want to run.
+In order to execute the test, the _firsTest.js_ and _secondTest.js_ inside of _tests/Session1_ folder, correspond to the excercise 1 and 2 respectively.
+Into the file _package.json_, we have to change the value of the key _"testDemo"_ with the name of the test that we want to run.
 For example, to run _firsTest.js_, it will be:

 `"testDemo": "testcafe chrome tests/Session1/firstTest.js"`